 Meat has always had a long-standing tradition in the Mugello.
 Limousine, Charolaise, Chianina, Calvana and Romagnola are bred here, and they follow specific regulations that ensure the traceability of the product, from birth to butcher.

 Tortelli di patate is a true culinary masterpiece.
 These soft, square, yellow ravioli are filled with mashed potato cheese, garlic and parsley and are normally made using white potatoes cultivated in Firenzuola in the Upper Mugello.
 They are usually topped with ragout or served plain with olive oil and lemon.

 Milk and Cheeses

-Milk production in the Mugello reaches close to 17.5 million litres a year, which counts for 50% of the Tuscan production that passes through the Centrale del Latte of Florence (central dairy).
-Here you can find high-quality cheeses made from cow's milk like Raviggiolo (or raveggiolo del Mugello): a soft, fresh cheese made from cow’s milk.
-It is round and has an intense white colouring.
+Milk production in the Mugello reaches close to 17.5 million litres a year, counting for 50% of Tuscany’s production, all of which passes through the Centrale del Latte in Florence (the Central Dairy).
+Thanks to this production, you can find high-quality cheeses like Raviggiolo (or raveggiolo del Mugello): a soft, fresh cheese made from cow’s milk characterized by its round shape and intense white colouring.

 The IGP Mugello chestnut is markedly sweet, peels easily and isn’t excessively floury or astringent.
 It boasts a slight hint of vanilla flavour and smells like hazelnuts or fresh bread.
 The chestnut groves, 3,322 hectares of land, grow on hillsides that range from 300 to 900 metres above sea level.